 Lector's Notes

-- For each day's first and second readings (and occasionally for the gospel), the Notes give the
+- For each day's first and second readings (and occasionally for the gospel), the Notes give the historical and theological background, plus suggestions on oral interpretation.

 Two sites with audio files: